PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 2 - World + JobSystem/Lecture/english.md

     }
 ```

 And if you hit play you should only have the chunks redrawing when they are recycled!
-Try setting the `chunkNum` in Data.cs as high as you can for stress testing!
+Try setting the `chunkNum` in DataDefs.cs as high as you can for stress testing!

 And thats week 2!
 See you next week!
 Make sure to check out the Tutorials folder!